On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

-\begin{proof}[Proof of Claim~A] If $X=\emptyset$, then $\alpha_e(X)=0$ by the definition.
+\begin{proof} If $X=\emptyset$, then $\alpha_e(X)=0$ by the definition.
 Assume that $X\neq\emptyset$.
 If there is a vertex in $X$ that is not dominated by any $e$-vertex of $G$, then we set $\alpha_e(X)=+\infty$.
 Otherwise, it is straightforward to see that $S$ exists, and we construct $S$ using the well-known greedy approach for constructing a minimum dominating set in an interval graph.

 Initially, we set $S=\emptyset$ and then increase it iteratively until all the vertices of $X$ are dominated.
 Denote by $Y\subseteq X$ the set of vertices that are not dominated by the the current $S$.
 Then we do the following: \begin{enumerate} \item Find a vertex $w$ in $Y$ that is maximum with respect to the ordering $\preceq_e$. \item Find a minimum with respect to $\preceq_e$ $e$-vertex $v$ that dominates $w$, set $S=S\cup \{v\}$ and recompute $Y$. \item If $Y\neq\emptyset$, then return to Step~1. \end{enumerate}